Last Updated on October 11, 2021 by Avia

 Further, Iroquois and Shoshone tribe lore indicated the white ring around the red robin’s eye was symbolic of prophetic vision, clarity, and great wisdom.
 The robin would be called upon during ceremonies when clear understanding was needed, and quality judgments needed to be made.

 The robin brings a fresh new perspective to situations that are otherwise foggy and unclear.
-Try calling on robin energy for clarity when your judgement is clouded or when you need light shed on an issue.
+Try calling on robin energy for clarity when your judgment is clouded or when you need light shed on an issue.

 The red robin reminds us it’s time to shake the sleepiness out of our head (both figuratively and literally), get alert, get moving, and start enjoying life!
 Spring has sprung, tides have turned, and no matter how crummy or grey our world has been it is time for new beginnings!
 Enjoy the bright road ahead because it’s only going to get brighter!